New homes in Selsey approved

-Housebuilding company Persimmon Homes has secured planning permission for a new housing development of 119 initial houses in the land East of Manor Road.
+Housebuilding company Persimmon Homes has secured planning permission from Chichester District Council for a new housing development of 119 houses in the land East of Manor Road - which will soon be followed by 74 more.

 New access from Manor Road, public open spaces, landscaping and associated works have also been approved in the new Manor Gardens development.